bespinian/serverless-workshop/README.md

 # Level Up Your Serverless Game

 This workshop consists of multiple levels of increasing difficulty.
 The basic track of this course uses the [AWS Web Console](https://console.aws.amazon.com/).
-However, if you prefer working with the [AWS CLI](https://aws.amazon.com/cli/) or with [Terraform](https://www.terraform.io/) you may switch to one of these technologies at any stage in the course.
-All serverless function in this course will be written in Node.js.
+However, if you prefer working with the [AWS CLI](https://aws.amazon.com/cli/) or with [Terraform](https://www.terraform.io/), you may switch to one of these technologies at any stage in the course.
+All serverless function in this course are written in Node.js.
 If you stay on the basic track, you will only need to have the Node.js runtime and `npm` installed on your machine.
 If you want to switch to the CLI or to Terraform, you need to follow the optional installation instructions below.

 ## Preparation

 At the start of the course, take care of the following tasks:

-### Ensure Node.js is installed
+### Ensure Node.js and npm are installed

 Ensure that you have Node.js runtime version 14.x or higher installed on your machine.
 If you need to install it, follow [the instructions on the Node.js site](https://nodejs.org/).
 Furthermore, you will also need the `npm` CLI.
 After the Node.js installation, type `npm` in a shell, to check that it is available.